-2.10.4 Leather Industry
+2.12.7 Leather Industry

 Hides are products from large herbivores (cattle, camel and donkey) while skin is from sheep, goats, crocodile, ostrich, snakes and fish.
 Pelt from rabbit is also processed into soft leather.
-The current annual production of hides and skins is 924,000 and 139,000 pieces respectively.
+The current annual production of hides and skins is 2,657,000 and 7,463,000 pieces respectively (MOALF, 2017).
 The country has limited capacity to adequately do value addition on wet-blue leather and most of this is exported as such.
 Competition from imported finished and second hand products also heavily impacts the growth of the industry.
+At the farm level, there's need to improve animal breeding, disease control and husbandry practices.
+At the slaughter points there's need for appropriate facilities with tools and skilled manpower to ensure efficient flaying operations.